What is openIMIS?

-- Comprehensive system for managing a health insurance scheme (enrolment, renewal, claims management, feedback, reporting)
+OpenIMIS is a comprehensive system for managing a health insurance scheme (enrollment, renewal, claims management, feedback, reporting) that:

 - Provides a way to standardize operations of a health insurance scheme while starting up as well as for scaling up across multiple sites

 - Uses easily accessible technology (android mobile phones) - easy to implement, scale and further innovate

 - Targets the challenges of informal sector schemes, both urban and rural - it takes processing closer to clients (cuts down transaction time), applies a cost effective mechanism for establishing identity and eligibility, and supports an 'active' enrolment Operates multiple products, insurance models, structures, and business rules in a flexible way, with the possibility to implement verification mechanisms, etc.

 - Functions with both on-line and off-line capability (computer and mobile phone) to adjust to available infrastructure

 - Managed through a central server which can allow for gradual roll out (geographically or feature wise) in a modular way; and for centralized or decentralized management of schemes

 - Allows "portability" for clients (e.g. clients from district A can utilize the membership card also in District B, and claims are charged to the "home" district)

 - Operates as open-source, there is no license fee and a growing community of health insurance users

 The system is a living system, growing with expectations and needs of users in the different countries.